Tame topology in Hensel minimal structures: Introduction

+\begin{remark} Condition~(*) entails (see Section~2) the property (\dag): the residue field $Kv$ and value group $vK$ are orthogonal, and the sets definable in the sort $vK$ are already definable in the language of ordered groups, even after adding to the language $\mathcal{L}$ an angular component map (if it exists).
+Note that property~(\dag) is fundamental in our approach.
+Therefore all the results of our paper hold also for 1-h-minimal structures with this property whenever $\mathcal{L}$ includes an angular component map.
+An example are almost real closed fields with real analytic structure, which are $\omega$-h-minimal and enjoy property~(\dag) in a language with an angular component map (cf.~\cite{NSV}, Theorems~1.0.1 and~1.0.2). \end{remark}

+In our geometric approach, most essential is which (not how) sets are definable.
+The words 0-definable and $A$-definable will mean $\mathcal{L}$-definable and $\mathcal{L}_{A}$-definable; "definable" will refer to definable in $\mathcal{L}$ with arbitrary parameters.
+Observe that usually the $A$-definable variants of assertions follow immediately from their 0-definable versions because adding constants preserves Hensel minimality (cf.~\cite[Section~2]{C-H-R}).

+In this article, we establish many topological and geometric results concerning definable functions and sets such as, for instance, existence of the limit for definable functions of one variable, a closedness theorem and several non-Archimedean versions of the \L{}ojasiewicz inequalities.
+In the algebraic case of Henselian fields (also with analytic structure), those results were achieved in our previous papers~\cite{Now-Sel,Now-Sym,Now-Sing,Now-Alant,Now-resonances}.

+We shall also provide an embedding theorem for non-Archimedean regular definable spaces (whose o-minimal and semi-algebraic versions go back to van den Dries~\cite{Dries-2} and Robson~\cite{Rob}), introduce so called definable LC-spaces, and prove the definable ultranormality and ultraparacompactness of definable Hausdorff LC-spaces and, a fortiori, of definable manifolds.

-In Section~2, we provide basic model-theoretic terminology and facts (including the algebraic language for the leading term structure $RV$) and next, following the paper~\cite{C-H-R}, some results from Hensel minimality needed in our approach.
-In Section~3, we establish the theorem on existence of the limit (together with its resplendent version), stated below.
+This article is organized as follows.
+In Section~2, we provide some basic model-theoretic terminology and facts (including an algebraic language $\mathcal{L}_{rv}$ for the leading term structure $RV$) concerning valued fields.
+And next, following the paper~\cite{C-H-R}, some results from Hensel minimality needed in our approach will be recalled.

-\begin{theorem} Let $f:E \to K$ be a 0-definable function on a subset $E$ of $K$.
-Suppose that $0$ is an accumulation point of $E$.
-Then there is a subset $F$ of $E$, definable over algebraic closure of $\emptyset$, with accumulation point $0$, and a point $w \in \mathbb{P}^{1}(K)$ such that